-When I started my business my father called my action “the confidence of ignorance.”
+When I started my business my father called my action “the .”
 I didn’t really know what I didn’t know so I held my nose and jumped right in.
 And with some long hours, perseverance, the hard work of lots of great people, and some good luck it turned out pretty well.
 Yet almost thirty years later it’s finally dawned on me that my dad was right – I often have no idea what I’m doing.

 Do you?